- Published: 09 September 2009 09 September 2009

-It must have been a little confusing to grow up to know that your natural parents had chosen _ in unusual circumstances _ to allow close relatives to raise their child.
+It must have been a little confusing to grow up and discover that your natural parents had chosen - in unusual circumstances - to allow close relatives to raise their child.
 Charles Dobbs died in 1944 and Elizabeth passed on in 1952.
 They are buried together at North Rockhampton Cemetery.

 The mail run and morning teas